willyrgf/agora/information_network/draft.md

 - How would the "negative price to incentive preservation of information" works?
 Pay only once?
 Pay per time?
 - Clarify derived royalty mechanics based on producer/augumenter requirements such as price (it depends on their configurations, not random market numbers)
 - A sketch of how "lineage-royalties" works
+- Explain the causal information preserving properties by design

 ## TODO: problems in the draft that must be solve